Beth has an infectious passion for myofascial release therapy and loves to share her knowledge, experience and passion with others.

 - Explore how the fascial system holds the history of all our mind body experiences and can be the key to releasing chronic pain and dysfunction.

-Beth has created three two day courses including:
+Beth has created four two day courses including:

 The two day Fundamentals course provides a solid foundation to understanding the anatomy and physiology of fascia, why fascia dysfunctions and how to identify and release fascial restrictions superficially and deep.
 Key principals of how to effectively engage and stretch the fascial layers are reviewed, and then there is lots of hands on practice time to ensure you feel confident with the technique.